 Spanish Virgin Islands Sailing Itinerary

-Our suggested bareboat charter itinerary assumes 7 days on the water beginning in Puerto del Rey.
-We take you counterclockwise beginning south around Vieques Island and then north up to Culebra and Culebrita.
+Our suggested bareboat yacht charter itinerary assumes 7 days on the water beginning in Puerto del Rey.
+I take you clockwise beginning with Culebra and then continuing on south to Vieques.

 Day 1: Overnight in Marina